Skip to content

 GRANT TIMING

 We report based on when grants are awarded, not when funds are disbursed.
-Please report the full amount of each grant awarded in the calendar years of 2021 and 2022.
-For multiyear grants, the full amount is counted in year 1.
+We are now collecting data for any relevant grants awarded in the calendar years of 2023 and 2024.
+For multiyear grants, the full (multi-year) amount would be counted in the first year of the award.
 Please do not include disbursements from multi-year grants awarded in previous years.

 DOMESTIC FUNDING

-We do not report on LGBTI grantmaking by governments that is focused within the government’s own country (domestic funding).
-We do include government LGBTI grantmaking for work outside of your country.
+We do not report on LGBTI grantmaking by governments focused within the government’s own country (domestic funding).
+We document and report on government LGBTI grantmaking for work outside of the country, i.e. overseas development assistance or similar programs.

 FUNDING TO INDIVIDUALS